 In our efforts to assist our community in staying well and provide the most appropriate care to each of our patients we require all students living on campus to submit a health record that includes health history, a recent physical exam, documentation of immunization, tuberculosis screening and proof of health insurance.
 The University requires all students to provide proof of health insurance, annually.
 Health Services is responsible for collecting this information.

-When Health Services is closed and students have questions about what to do if they are not feeling well they may refer to the Self-Care Guide for advice and the location of off-campus medical facilities, when necessary.
+When Health Services is closed and students have questions about what to do if they are not feeling well they may refer to the Self Help resources tab or FAQs for advice and the location of off-campus medical facilities, when necessary.

 Students with chronic illness are encouraged to identify a specialty provider in the community to assist in monitoring their condition.
 The University Physician is available 20 hours per week during the academic year.
 This time is devoted to caring for acute illnesses and injuries.
 A couple of hours per week are also available for wellness exams.
 This does not permit adequate time for follow-up care for chronic conditions or monitoring long-term medications such as those for type 1 diabetes, ADD, depression, or Crohns disease.
 Health Services is available to all students for assessment and treatment of acute illness or injury, regardless of chronic health conditions.
 If you need help in identifying a specialty provider in the San Antonio community please contact our office.